 - Meanwhile, bring a medium pot of water to a boil and prepare a bowl of water with some ice cubes.
 Cut the cauliflower into florets.
 When the water is boiling, add the cauliflower and boil for 2 minutes, until just tender.
 Remove the florets and place in the cold water for 1 minute, then remove to another bowl.

 - Make the dressing: Juice and zest the orange.
 In a bowl, vigorously whisk together all ingredients.
 Makes 1 cup; store refrigerated.

 - Place ½ cup almonds a dry skillet and toast over medium low heat, shaking often, until toasted, about 5 minutes.
 Remove from the heat and let cool.

 - Peel the carrots, then cut them into long, thin strips with a vegetable peeler.
-Dice the yellow pepper.
+Dice the pepper.
 Slice the avocado.
 Thinly slice the radishes.

 - To serve, place spinach into large serving bowls.
 Top with the quinoa and vegetables.
 Sprinkle with kosher salt, then toasted almonds.
 Drizzle with the cacao citrus dressing (reserve unused dressing for future use).

 - Method: Stovetop

 Keywords: Quinoa Bowl, Avocado and Quinoa, Stress Relieving Foods, Quinoa, Cocoa Vinaigrette, Spinach, Greens, Healthy, Vegetarian, Vegan, Gluten Free